landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 == Changelog ==

+= 2.1.2 - January 16, 2024 =
+* UPGRADE NOTICE: This update is affected by the core Ajax Load More 7.0 release.
+Updating this plugin will require updating Ajax Load More to 7.0.
+* UPDATE: Remove all references and output of `alm-reveal` divs.
+* UPDATE: Updated JS parameters to match updates in ALM 7.0.

 = 2.1.1 - September 27, 2023 =
 * NEW: Added support for facets and Post Type filtering.